 Before the festival starts, our team will work with Event Hosts to plan and organise their offerings.

-Register your Interest online by completing this form before 10pm, Tuesday 30th April.
+Register your Interest online by completing a Registration of Interest form.
 This step is REQUIRED.

-For 2024, Registration of Interest forms are required.
-These allow us to assist in planning your event, enabling us to time your event for a slot in the festival where you're likely to get the highest attendance.
+Both steps are required unless otherwise discussed with our team.
+The earlier Registration of Interest form allows us to assist in planning your event, enabling us to time your event for a slot in the festival where you're likely to get the highest attendance.

-Once you have submitted your Registration of Interest, we will contact you by the end of May with instructions on how to complete your Event Application, which is required and must be completed before the end of June.
+Once you have submitted your Registration of Interest, we will contact you with instructions on how to complete your Event Application.
 You must fill out both forms to be part of the Festival.

-Following feedback from the public and past Event Hosts, we will be implementing an "Event Clustering" scheme.
+Following feedback from the public and past Event Hosts, we implemented an "Event Clustering" scheme.

 If you run an event that only runs one time and occurs on a weekend, we may require you to host it on the "focus weekend" for your area.